marina601/easy-cocktail-recipes/TESTING.md

 - I have also used JSHints for JavaScript and jQuery code.

 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/)
-  -- The file passed with no major issues, the only issue that was resolved was regarding transition value.
+  - The file passed with no major issues, the only issue that was resolved was regarding transition value.

 - [W3C Markup Validation]( https://validator.w3.org/)
-   -- HTML code pass validation without major errors, type attribute has been removed from all script elements.
+   - HTML code pass validation without major errors, type attribute has been removed from all script elements.

 - [JSHints](https://jshint.com/)
-   -- Recipes Page has presented the error where some missing semicolons had to be added.
+   - Recipes Page has presented the error where some missing semicolons had to be added.
-   -- jshint warning: "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. ($)"
+   - jshint warning: "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. ($)"
-   -- Solved the error by adding const $ = window.$ to jquery files.
+   - Solved the error by adding const $ = window.$ to jquery files.
+   - Which resulted in braking the jQueery code in the main deployed version of the website.
+   - Has removed a declared variable and used /*globals $:false */ this instead.
+   -jQuery was able to read this and display the code without errors.
-   -- Contact page: jshint displaying a warning: "emailjs" one undefined variable.
+   - Contact page: jshint displaying a warning: "emailjs" one undefined variable.
-   -- Could not declare a variable for emailjs due to this variable is taken from the emailJS instalation code.
+   - Could not declare a variable for emailjs due to this variable is taken from the emailJS instalation code.

 ##### back to [content](#table-of-content)